lodsb/reakt/README.md

 - recheck covariance
 - higher order active routing (switch/scanner etc)
 - named variables in combination with global proxying, to update several sources at once
 - pull processing (i have to think that - there are various ways to implement it properly)
+- persistence in nodes, versioning?